UW-Whitewater Housing Accommodations Review Process

-Requests for modifications or accommodations for Campus Housing rooms must be directed to the Center for Students with Disabilities (CSD).
+Requests for modifications or accommodations for University Housing rooms must be directed to the Center for Students with Disabilities (CSD).
 CSD is the designated campus entity to collect and review all disability documentation as it relates to housing and academic accommodations.
 CSD staff communicate with University Housing staff.